niraami/dotfiles/.setup/guide.md

 mount <boot> /mnt/boot
 ```

-One of the options I've used above, and is totally optional, is `compress=zstd.
+One of the options I've used above, and is totally optional, is `compress=zstd`.
 Here is what the Arch man page on Btrfs mount options says about it:
 > **compress**, **compress**=type[:level], **compress-force**, **compress-force**=type[:level]
 >
 > (default: off, level support since: 5.1)